acend/container-basics-training/content/en/docs/03/_index.md

 ```

 The problem is that you are now stuck in this console.
-To return to your shell press `CTRL-p` and then `CTRL-q`
+To return to your shell press `CTRL-p` and then `CTRL-q`.

 {{% alert title="Note for Windows" color="primary" %}}
 This might not work on Windows since the shortcuts `CTRL-p` and `CTRL-q` are already used for other purposes.
 Use `docker ps` in a seperate shell to get the container ID and then stop it using `docker stop <container>`
 {{% /alert %}}

 This will leave the container running while you are back in your shell.
-To see that the container is really running use the command:
+To verify that the container is really running use the command:

 ```bash
 docker ps